ctoney/FIAstemmap/README.md

 estimates of fractional tree canopy cover.
 Several stand height metrics can be calculated.
 Spatial analysis of tree point pattern is facilitated for the standard FIA four-point cluster plot design.
 Efficient data processing supports national applications.
-The R package provides an updated implementation of the software originally described by Toney et al. 2009 [\[1\]](#References).

-Since its original development, the stem-map model for estimating plot canopy cover from field measurements has supported several applications of FIA data, including:
+This R package provides an updated implementation of the software originally described by Toney et al. 2009 [\[1\]](#References).
+Since that original development, the stem-map model for estimating plot canopy cover from tree measurements has supported several applications of FIA data, including:

 - reference data for classifying vegetation types and mapping tree canopy cover in the LANDFIRE Program [\[2, 3\]](#References)